Best Cell Phone Coverage 2019

 - Rural, suburban, and city users alike

-Verizon is typically more expensive than the other three big carriers, but if you’re seeking the best coverage, it may be worth the extra moolah to make sure your calls go through.
+Verizon is typically more expensive than the other three big carriers, but if you want the best coverage, it may be worth the extra moolah to make sure your calls go through.
 How many horror movies could’ve been prevented with good cell phone coverage?
 Just saying.

-Check out Verizon’s availability map for yourself.
-Or if you want more information about Verizon, read our full review.
+If you want more information about Verizon, make sure read our full review.

 AT&T Wireless: Best for TV fans